 Yuzu is a yellow-golden colored citrus fruit.
 It is tarter and more acidic than other citrus fruits and rarely eaten as fresh fruit.
 The peel with a rough, and uneven surface is highly fragrant and mainly used as flavoring for cooking and making sweets.
 The flesh tastes like a cross between grapefruit, lemon and lime with a little bit of bitter taste.

 Yuzu ripens from November through January.
-Most areas that produce yuzu are situated in well-drained mountainous regions slightly inland than the temperate coastal regions because the temperature difference between day and night is enough large to put the scent of the citrus in the areas.
-The fruit is widely cultivated in Japan except Hokkaido.
-However, Kochi Prefecture, located to the south of Okayama Prefecture, accounts for over 50 percent of the production.
-In Okayama Prefectre, Kumenan Town, located northeast of Okayama City, produces the most yuzu now.
+Most areas that produce yuzu are situated in well-drained mountainous regions slightly inland than the temperate coastal regions because the temperature difference between day and night is large enough to put the scent of the citrus in the areas.
+The fruit is mainly cultivated in Shikoku Island.
+Kochi Prefecture, located to the south of Okayama Prefecture, accounts for over 50 percent of the production.
+In Okayama Prefecture, Kumenan Town, located northeast of Okayama City, produces the most yuzu now.

 In Japan, there is a legend that taking yuzu-bath on the winter solstice around December 22 prevents catching cold all year round.
 It is said a public bath originated when they soaked some yuzus in the bath water to attract new users in the Edo Period.
 The peel is rich in an essential oil component called limonene that helps improve blood circulation through the whole body and affords beautiful skin.
 The flavor enhances relaxing effects.